 Many parking lot-related injuries involve pedestrians hit by a moving vehicle.
 The National Highway Traffic Safety Administration (NHTSA) reported 926 fatalities in non-traffic accidents involving backing vehicles between 2008 and 2011 (the last years for which data is available).
 Although rearview cameras and backup sensors can help reduce these accidents, the Insurance Institute for Highway Safety (IIHS) reports that crash-avoidance technology only prevents one in six such accidents.

-How is fault determined in a parking lot accident?
+How is fault determined in a Georgia parking lot accident?

 Fault in any accident, whether in a parking structure or on a public street, is based on negligence.
 Proving negligence requires demonstrating four key elements: